 The relay prompts you for each global setting and checks entries against established limits as it does during group setting entry (see SET n p in this section).
 For the programmable contact inputs IN1 to IN6, if no function is desired, type NA <ENTER>.
 Type END <ENTER> after the last setting change.
 The relay displays the new global settings and the active group settings.
 Answer Y <ENTER> to enable the new global settings.
 The relay will pulse the ALARM output as the new global settings are stored in memory.

-Following is a a list of globa l settings with n setting range s and explanations. ~ s and outplantations.
+Following is a list of global settings with setting ranges and explanations.

 =>>SET G <ENTER>